neuhausi/canvasxpress-LLM/RULES.md

 -   If only `xAxis` is present in the configuration, use `setMinX` and `setMaxX` for the x-axis. **Do not include `setMinY` or `setMaxY` in this case, regardless of the graph's orientation.**

 ### Additional Parameters - Sixth Step
--   For any other parameters, consult the [CanvasXpress Parameters](SCHEMA.md) documentation.
+-   For any other parameters, consult the [SCHEMA.md](SCHEMA.md) file.
 Include them in the JSON configuration as required by the English description and data headers.

 ## Best Practices - Seventh Step
 To ensure accurate and high-quality JSON configurations for CanvasXpress visualizations, adhere to the following best practices: